VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 Your MiniGUI version will lack of support for cursor and screen saver function.

+We implement all of the configuration options of MiniGUI based on `--disable-FEATURE` and `--enable-FEATURE`.
+While MiniGUI configuration script also provides `--with-configuration` option, you can use this configuration option to choose one from multiple options.
+For example, you can use `--with-osname=ecos` configuration option to specify the operating system on which MiniGUI runs.

 For the detailed description of the options, please refer to [Compile-time Configuration].